snubwoody/cascada/README.md

 fast **and** have an intuitive API, as well as overcoming the confusing aspect of CSS.

-## Goals
+## Features

-- Fast
-- Simple
+- Microsecond layout performance
-- Portable
+- Declarative syntax

-## Use cases
-- Terminal UIs
+- Predictable layouts
-- GUIs
+- Descriptive error handling

 ## Usage
 Add this to your `Cargo.toml`.